nikp123/gmp-mpfr-sys/README.md

 Then, to build a crate with a dependency on this crate:

- 1. Launch the MSYS MinGW 64-bit terminal from the start menu.
+ 1. Launch the MSYS2 MinGW 64-bit terminal from the start menu.
     (32-bit: Launch the MSYS2 MinGW 32-bit terminal instead.)

  2. Change to the crate directory.